pkskelly/generator-office/docs/developer-guide.md

 $ gulp autovet
 ```

 To simplify the task of formatting your code, you can use the **JSCS** NPM CLI provided in the developer dependencies.
-This does not perform apply all code fixes, just the things that can be automatically fixed by the JSCS CLI:
+This does not apply all code fixes, just the things that can be automatically fixed by the JSCS CLI:

 ```
 $ node_modules/jscs/bin/jscs [path-to-js-files] --fix